 15 – 20 minutes.

 I know… The controversy.
-Yes, it’s a myth that if you see your groom before your ceremony, your marriage will end abruptly.
+Yes, it’s a myth that if you see your partner before your ceremony, your marriage will end abruptly.
 And I fully understand the superstition thing.
 Maybe not with this, but I sure as hell won’t walk under an open ladder.
 So I would never pressure you to do a first look.
 But if you are on the fence about this, my advice is to make a pros and cons list, and tailor it to your own expectations.
 Here are a few reasons people are either for or against the “first look.”